Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 A PO Box typically fails these criteria.

-When a PO Box can be used (limited scenarios)
+When a PO Box can be used

-A PO Box may be acceptable for:
+A PO Box is acceptable for:

 - Marketing mail